With Windows 10 Microsoft worked hard to take the best features from Windows 7 and 8, while dumping a lot of what made Windows 8 so annoying.

 Just click the Cortana search bar on the Windows taskbar, and then provide your name to set Cortana up.
-You can also ensure the feature is enabled by clicking/tapping the menu button in Edge, then selecting “View advanced settings” near the bottom of the pane, and toggling the "Have Cortana assist me in Microsoft Edge" option.
+You can also ensure the feature is enabled by clicking/tapping the menu button in Edge, go to Settings, then selecting “View advanced settings” near the bottom of the pane, and toggling the "Get Cortana to assist me in Microsoft Edge" option.

 Task view and multiple desktops

-Multiple desktops are finally a part of windows, which is extremely helpful in managing many open windows.
+Multiple desktops are finally a part of Windows, which is extremely helpful in managing work and home windows especially.

-Click the icon right next to the Cortana search bar to open it up.
+Click the icon right next to the Cortana search bar to open it up - the one that looks like a large square with others behind it.
 You'll see the task view with all your currently open windows and each desktop you have open below.
-Click the "+" sign to the lower right to add a new desktop, and then drag windows to them to organise your work spaces.
+Click the "+" sign to the lower right to add a new desktop, and then drag windows to them to organise your workspaces.

 Use Windows+Tab to open the task view/multiple desktops.
 Some of the shortcuts get a little intense, but you can use Windows+Control+ Left or Right to cycle through your current multiple desktops.
 Use Windows+Control+D to create a new desktop, and Windows+Control+F4 to close your currently open desktop.

 Command prompt got some much-needed love this time around.
 Just right-click the title bar to see properties, and you'll notice you can now use copy/paste short cuts in command prompt instead of retyping everything.

 In Explorer, you'll see quick access.
 This will list the most commonly-visited folders, along with the standard set documents, downloads, pictures, etc.